Self-Care: Exploring & Building Meaningful & Personalized Practices

 A Guide by Two New York City Therapists

-Ariel Hayat, LMSW & Mimi Tran, LMSW
+Ariel Hayat, LCSW & Mimi Tran, LMSW

 We see and hear the phrase self-care a lot.
 Perhaps it comes in the form of a hashtag, accompanying pictures of a mani-padi, a trip to some city, or a glass of wine.
 Or perhaps you’ve heard the question from your therapist: “What do you do for self-care?”.
 We have asked our clients this question before.
 We have asked ourselves this question before.
 There are so many different layers of self-care and how it shows up within our own lives, families, workplace settings, cultures, and societies.